Cheqcoslov/EasySS/README.md

 # EasySS
-This is a easy script for your projects, to take a screenshot of your view camera.
+This is a easy script for your projects, to take a screenshot of your main camera.